Pydes-boop/CampusWarsSocGame/README.md

 <!-- LICENSE -->
 ## License

-Im not quite sure, TUM probably owns us in some way.
-(Its called excellence)
+Im not quite sure, TUM probably owns this in some way.

 <!-- CONTACT -->